jesseract/survey_testing_starting_point/README.md

 Controller tests.
 Create at least one test to ensure each of the following:
   -test in controller

--that a get request returns a success response (e.g. that a page loads successfully) -that the right number of a certain element exists on a page (perhaps test that the right number of questions show up when attempting to take a survey)
++that a get request returns a success response (e.g. that a page loads successfully) +that the right number of a certain element exists on a page (perhaps test that the right number of questions show up when attempting to take a survey)
--that an expected template is rendered
++that an expected template is rendered

 -that an expected redirect actually occurs

 Integration tests.
 Create at least one test to ensure that: